alexjackhughes/alexhughesportfolio/_posts/secret-sauce.md

 ---
 title: "The Secret Sauce of Coding"
-excerpt: "Coding is a test of will."
+excerpt: "Coding is a test of will.
+Here's what they don't tell you about a life at the keyboard."
 coverImage: "/assets/blog/secret-sauce/cover.jpg"
 date: "2019-05-06T05:35:07.322Z"
 author: